aserowy/tmux.nvim/README.md

 This has some downsites, on really slow machines, calling registers or pasting can produce minimal input lag by syncing registers in advance to ensure the correctness of state.

-bug -- at start tmux add space before bug - - at start tmux add ?? before
+bug - at start tmux add space before

 ### navigation